open-mmlab/mmdetection3d/configs/minkunet/README.md

 ## Introduction

-We implement MinkUnet with TorchSparse backend and provide the result and checkpoints on SemanticKITTI datasets.
+We implement MinkUNet with TorchSparse backend and provide the result and checkpoints on SemanticKITTI datasets.

 ## Results and models